nham/implastic/tutorial.md

 $$(p \to v_1) \to v_2 = p \to (v_1 + v_2)$$

 TODO: Decide if this needs to be expanded.
 Doing so would be getting pretty pedantic.

+## Others that I need to fit in somewhere

+ - Rotation matrices

+ - reflection about pi/4

 # Introduction